 Avoid If

 Don't buy volleyball, skateboard, or sports kneepads for dance class.
 They are too thick, too bulky, and show through tights.
-Dance kneepads are a different product category, the shape is completely different.
+A sports pad is built around a hard cap or a fat foam donut; a dance pad is a thin sleeve that vanishes under the costume.
+Not the same thing.

 Don't buy kneepads before the first class unless the studio supply list specifically requests them.
 Many studios only require them once the student advances to floor sequences.
 Show up to the first class and ask.